justeat/PRAssigner/README.md

 <img src="./assets/pr_assigner_logo.png" alt="logo" width="250" height="250"/>
 </p>

+### Warning: This library is not supported by Just Eat Takeaway anymore and therefore considered deprecated.
+The repository has been archived.

 # PR Assigner
 A Swift AWS Lambda to automatically assign engineers to pull requests with a Slack integration.